sideneckx/phthphat/README.md

 ### About me
-- I have one year working in native Swift iOS development
+- I have one year++ working in native Swift iOS development
 - My other skill is Typescript, ReactJS, NodeJs, Graphql
 - More about me, checkout [my profile](https://phthphat.com/about)